Alpine-DAV/ascent/src/docs/sphinx/Actions/Scenes.rst

 Rendering Camera Configuration
 ---------------------------------
 Ascent supports rendering in both 2D and 3D.
-For 3D rendering, Ascent supports two primary methods for defining the camera: the Ascent native (VTKm style) camera, which is camera-centric, and the VisIt style camera, which is view-centric.
+For 3D rendering, Ascent supports two primary methods for defining the camera: the Ascent native (Viskores style) camera, which is camera-centric, and the VisIt style camera, which is view-centric.
 Both formats provide control over how scenes are rendered, but they differ in terminology, orientation, and internal computation of the view matrix.

 2D Camera